Kai Tak Sports Park: Development

 American engineering firm AECOM was engaged by the Civil Engineering and Development Department to undertake the Kai Tak Development project in early 2007.
 In the 2011–12 policy address delivered by Hong Kong Chief Executive Donald Tsang, he stated that the government is studying financing options and mode of operation of the proposed multi-purpose stadium complex at Kai Tak and will start the preliminary work as soon as possible.

 On 5 November 2012, the Home Affairs Bureau completed an initial technical feasibility study of the Kai Tak multi-purpose complex and submitted it to the Legislative Council.
 In the study, the bureau proposed a "design-build-operate" approach – design, construction, operations and maintenance under a single entity – to ensure effective delivery from designing the complex to its long-term operation.
 The study also recommended that the project be financially supported by a combination of government and private financing in order to maximize efficiency and innovation.
 The stadium will have a retractable roof and a capacity of 50,000 for international sports and entertainment events.
 The facilities were proposed to be completed by 2020.

 HK$62.7 million in pre-construction funds for the Kai Tak Multi-purpose Sports Complex was approved by the Legislative Council Finance Committee members on 3 July 2015.

 On 23 June 2017, the Hong Kong legislators in the finance committee granted cash for the HK$31.9 billion sports complex in Kai Tak after a six-hour debate.
 36 lawmakers green-lit the sports park, with 21 voting against it.

 On 28 December 2018, the government announced that the contract for the design, construction and operation of the Kai Tak Sports Park would be handed over to Kai Tak Sports Park Limited, a subsidiary of New World Development and NWS Holdings established specifically for the project.
+At the time, the Commissioner for Sports was Yang Deqiang.

 The groundbreaking ceremony of the Kai Tak Sports Park was held on 23 April 2019.